2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/lookup/placeholder-tokens.md

 > [!NOTE]
 > this article applies to tokens as they are handled server-side.
 There is a special token-like syntax in JavaScript, which is not discussed here.

+> [!NOTE]
+> There is also a [TokenEngine](xref:ToSic.Sxc.Engines.TokenEngine) which uses the same Token mechanism to generate HTML.
+What you see here also applies to that, but it's actually a separate topic.

 ## Token Basics
 A token is a piece of text that looks like `[Source:Property]`, which will be replaced by an engine so that it will then be a value.
 For example, `[QueryString:Page]` is replaced with `2` if the current url has `?page=2` in it.
 You can research more about tokens [in older docs here](https://2sxc.org/en/Learn/Token-Templates-and-Views) and in the [full list of standard tokens](https://2sxc.org/dnn-app-demos/en/Apps/Tutorial-Tokens), it's a standard DNN concept.

+Internally it uses a LookUp-Engine which itself uses LookUp-Sources - see @Specs.LookUp.Intro.

 ## Additional Token Features in 2sxc/EAV
 The EAV and 2sxc have enhanced Tokens to a new level with these features: